Dyson expansion for form-bounded perturbations and applications to the polaron problem: Application to the Polaron Model

 for $\nu \in \{+,-\}$, we have

 with $v_1=v$ and

 for $j\geq 2$.
 An application of Wick's rule further yields

-Inserting this in \eqref{40} above and interchanging the order of integrations then gives the desired formula \eqref{idLa} under the stated assumptions on $v$.
-As already mentioned, the general case follows by continuity. \end{proof}
+Inserting this in \eqref{40} above and interchanging the order of integrations then gives the desired formula \eqref{idLa} under the stated assumptions on $v$, i.e., under the assumption that $k\mapsto v(k) \eu^{s\omega (k)}$ is in $L^2(\R^d)$ for any $s>0$.
+The set of such $v$'s can easily be seen to be dense in the set defined by Assumption~\ref{ass1} for the appropriate norm, hence the general case follows by continuity of both sides of \eqref{idLa}, as already mentioned in the beginning of the proof. \end{proof}

 We now have all the prerequisites to give the proof of our main results.